Viewing and Downloading Logs

 • Click to export all available logs to a single CSV file.

-• If you only want to download the details of a particular activity log, click the log ID and click .
+• To download the details of a particular activity log, click the log ID and click .